Saur0o0n/PIDKiln/README.md

 ## Why this configuration?

-I've already used "kind of" controllers made on Linux server and cron procedures, and it was ok for a while.
-Then I bought almost cheap Chinese controller, just to find out it is missing most of required stuff, and I already was accustom to be able to see everything over Internet.
+I've already used "kind of" controller made on Linux server and cron procedures, and it was ok.. for a while.
+Then I bought almost cheap Chinese controller PC410, just to find out, it is missing most of required stuff (that original PC410 should have), and I already was accustom to be able to see everything over Internet.
 So I've made few attempts with Arduino - it was fine, but since I need remote access - ESP will be much better choice.
 I've started to work on ESP8266, but being afraid that I will be lacking some GPIOs - I've moved to ESP32.
-And since price difference is negligible this is the platform of choice for this project.
+And since price difference is negligible, this is the platform of choice for this project.
-It is also beneficial it has build in flash memory, that I can use for all required data - without need of connecting additional SD cards.
+It is also beneficial, because it has build in flash memory, that I can use for all required data - without need of connecting additional SD cards.

+MAX31855 comparing to more available MAX6675, is better choice since it allow us to work up to 1300C and it has 3,3V logic.

+LC12864B is not the best choice, but I simply already had this one and used if before for 3d printer.
+Perhaps later I'll change it.

+Some notes about SSR - I'm not sure yet, but perhaps I'll implement two stage SSR (probably SSR and mechanical relay) - just to be able to turn off remotely kiln if one of them fails.
+Anyway, if you are going to use cheap Chinese knock offs, make sure it rated twice the output current you will use.